1. Teaching Useful ‘Classroom English’ Expressions

 Teacher Notes

--Whenever I notice one of my students correctly using a taught expression I always try to give them some praise (even if it’s just a fist bump!) to positively reinforce their efforts.
+Whenever I notice one of my students correctly using a taught expression, I always try to praise them (even if it’s just a fist bump!) to reinforce their efforts.

--Students will still sometimes neglect to use the correct expression.
-Something I often hear is,
+Students will still sometimes forget to use the correct expression.
+For example, something I hear is,

-It would be easy for me to answer them here, but this is only reinforcing a bad habit.
-If they have learned the correct thing to say, then it is time for them to start saying it!
-At this time I just look at the expressions on the wall or at the student’s notebook…they soon work it out.
+It is easy to answer them, but this only reinforces a bad habit.
+If they have learned the correct thing to say, it is time for them to start saying it.
+At this time, I look at the expressions on the wall or point to the student’s notebook.
+They soon work it out.

 The trick with teaching expressions is to keep at it.
 It’s the same with anything you teach in the ESL classroom.
-Not to just teach something and move on, but to keep reviewing and encouraging its use.
-The students will be happy using expressions because they are using English confidently without error and you will feel satisfied because you can see the students effectively using something that you have taught them.
+Not to teach something and then move on, but to continually review and encourage its use.
+The students will be happy using expressions because they are using English confidently without error, and you will feel satisfied because you can see the students effectively using something you have taught them.

 This honestly isn’t a posed photo🤣🤣

-Ok, that’s it…let’s move on to a lesson plan on teaching nouns.
+Ok, that’s it.
+Let’s move on to a lesson plan for teaching nouns.